John Bolton Alleges Additional Misconduct By President Trump In New Book

 Last year, the United States House of Representatives impeached the president, in part, because of a phone call to the president of Ukraine, where he appeared to ask for something in exchange for funding that Congress had approved for the country, The Hill reported.
 The articles of impeachment against Trump included abuse of power and obstruction of Congress, but early this year, the U.S. Senate voted not to remove Trump over the articles that the House sent.

 Although it appears as if Bolton and his publisher intend to continue with the scheduled release date for the book earlier this week, the White House lawyer claimed that it needs more revisions.
-Charles Cooper, Bolton’s attorney, said that the book is within the guidelines to protect national security, and he also noted that the White House attempted to use Bolton’s non-disclosure agreement to prevent some of the information from seeing publication.
+Charles Cooper, Bolton’s attorney, said that the book is within the guidelines to protect national security, and he also noted that the White House attempted to use Bolton’s non-disclosure agreement to prevent some of the information from being published.

-It is unclear what other countries or types of misconduct Bolton’s book reveals about Trump because the excerpt did not detail those claims.
+It is unclear what other types of misconduct Bolton’s book reveals about Trump because the excerpt did not detail those claims.
 The Inquisitr previously reported that Bolton intends to promote his 592-page work with a media campaign leading up to the date it hits shelves.
 The president said he would try to block the book, but so far, the former national security adviser is moving forward with its publication without approval.